MartinStokholm/NGK_Repo/jour1/handin/exer3.md

 The difrence between the time alculated in 5 og 6.
 $$  0.035180031 - 0.002705304 = 0,032474727 $$
-Not very much slower to go to austilia, only like a mili second.
+Not very much slower to go to Australia, only like a mili second.